-The final TMDL submittal outlines the determination of the Margin of Safety for the bacteria, nutrient and sediment (TSS) TMDLs
+The final TMDL submittal outlines the determination of the Margin of Safety for the bacteria, nutrient and sediment (TSS) TMDLs.

-ULRLW bacteria, phosphorus and sediment TMDLs: The ULRLW bacteria, phosphorus and sediment TMDLs incorporated a 10% explicit MOS applied to the total loading capacity calculation.
-Ten percent of the total loading capacity was reserved for MOS with the remaining load allocated to point and nonpoint sources (Tables 5, 6 and 7 of this Decision Document).
+OTRW bacteria and sediment TMDLs: The OTRW bacteria and sediment TMDLs incorporated a 10% explicit MOS applied to the total loading capacity calculation for each flow regime of the LDC.
+Ten percent of the total loading capacity was reserved for MOS with the remaining load allocated to point and nonpoint sources (Tables 7 and 9 of this Decision Document).
 MPCA explained that the explicit MOS was set at 10% due to the following factors discovered during TMDL development for these pollutants:

-• Uncertainty in simulated flow data from the HSPF model;

-- Uncertainties in the assumptions made for estimating internal loading rates and other assumptions used for calibrating the BATHTUB modeling efforts for each individual lake - Environmental variability in pollutant loading and water quality data (i.e., collected water quality monitoring data, field sampling error, etc.); and - Calibration and validation processes of the LDC modeling efforts, uncertainty in modeling outputs, and conservative assumptions made during the modeling efforts.
+- Uncertainty in simulated flow data from the HSPF model; - Environmental variability in pollutant loading and water quality data (i.e., collected water quality monitoring data, field sampling error, etc.); and - Calibration and validation processes of the LDC modeling efforts, uncertainty in modeling outputs, and conservative assumptions made during the modeling efforts.

 Challenges associated with quantifying E. coli loads include the dynamics and complexity of bacteria in stream environments.
 Factors such as die-off and re-growth contribute to general uncertainty that makes quantifying stormwater bacteria loads particularly difficult.
-The MOS for the ULRLW bacteria TMDLs also incorporated certain conservative assumptions in the calculation of the TMDLs.
+The MOS for the OTRW bacteria TMDLs also incorporated certain conservative assumptions in the calculation of the TMDLs.
 No rate of decay, or die-off rate of pathogen species, was used in the TMDL calculations or in the creation of load duration curves for E. coli.
 Bacteria have a limited capability of surviving outside their hosts, and normally a rate of decay would be incorporated.
 MPCA determined that it was more conservative to use the WQS (126 orgs/100 mL) and not to apply a rate of decay, which could result in a discharge limit greater than the WQS.

 As stated in EPA's Protocol for Developing Pathogen TMDLs (EPA 841-R-00-002), many different factors affect the survival of pathogens, including the physical condition of the water.
 These factors include, but are not limited to sunlight, temperature, salinity, and nutrient deficiencies.
 These factors vary depending on the environmental condition/circumstances of the water, and therefore it would be difficult to assert that the rate of decay caused by any given combination of these environmental variables was sufficient to meet the WQS of 126 orgs/100 mL.
-Thus, it is more conservative to apply the State's WQS as the bacteria target value, because this standard must be met at all times under all environmental conditions.
+Thus, it is more conservative to apply the State's WQS as the bacteria target value because this standard must be met at all times under all environmental conditions.